pombreda/lepl/doc-src/offside.rst

 Introduction
 ------------

-Below I will describe the way that LEPL handles indentation in three separate stages.
-Most people will use the "high level" tools described in the final approach, but those are built on top of the "lower level" stages, so it is best to start there.
+The offside rule support (indentation sensitive) is built on top of the line--aware features, so I will describe those first.

 Line Aware Alphabet
 -------------------

 LEPL treats the data to be parsed as a stream --- typically a stream of characters, or tokens.
-For indentation--sensitive parsing, however, it is important to know about `lines`, so we must add extra markers to the stream.
+For line--aware parsing, however, it is important to know about `lines`, so we must add extra markers to the stream.
+The `LineAwareConfiguration()
-The `LineAwareConfiguration() <api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ does just this, modifying the stream so that, in addition to the normal characters, it contains additional "markers" for the start and end of lines.
+<api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ does just
+this, modifying the stream so that, in addition to the normal characters, it contains additional "markers" for the start and end of lines.

 The markers can be matched with `SOL()
 <api/redirect.html#lepl.offside.matchers.SOL>`_ and `EOL()